PreternaturalAI/AI/README.md

 import AI
 import OpenAI

-let client: any LLMRequestHandling = OpenAI.APIClient(apiKey: "YOUR_KEY")
+let client: any LLMRequestHandling = OpenAI.Client(apiKey: "YOUR_KEY")

 let systemPrompt = "You are a VisionExpertGPT.
 You will receive an image.
 Your job is to list all the items in the image and write a one-sentence poem about each item.
 Make sure your poems are creative, capturing the essence of each item in an evocative and imaginative way."